komyg/rm-shop-v3/tutorial.md

 };
 ```

 In both tests above, we are using Enzyme's `shallow`.
-By using it, we are telling Enzyme that we just want to mount the component that we are passing to it.
-It can and will ignore all subcomponents.
+By using it, we are telling Enzyme that we just want to mount the top level component.
+It can and will ignore all sub-components.
 This is why we don't have to bother on creating mocks for the children of these two components.

 ## The Apollo Mocked Provider

-For the next components that we will test we will require the `ApolloMockedProvider` to simulate graphql queries and mutations.
+For the next components that we will test we will need the [ApolloMockedProvider](https://www.apollographql.com/docs/react/development-testing/testing/#mockedprovider) to simulate graphql queries and mutations.
 The `ApolloMockedProvider` is available on a separate package: `yarn add -D @apollo/react-testing`.

-## `CharacterTable`
+## Character table component

 Now, let's create a new test for the `CharacterTable` component.
 Since it contains a graphql query, we will need to use the `MockedProvider` to simulate the graphql elements.